EricAmren/Andalusian_Mapping/README.md

 ## Why using **Andalusian_Mapping** ?
 Recently, [Cloudmap](https://usegalaxy.org/u/gm2123/p/cloudmap), a nice automatic pipeline of mapping-by-sequencing/mutant-identification has been developped and integrated to Galaxy, with an intuitive and user-friendly GUI.
 It works very well with model species like *Caenorhabditis elegans* or *Arabidopsis thaliana*.
 However, all genomes are not available in Galaxy.
 We had to develop Anadalousian-Mapping to work with the non-model species *Oscheius tipulae*, which had no published genome.
-But we tried to keep simple procedures so that a large audiance of biologists (and not only bio-informaticians) could find it useful.
+But we tried to keep simple procedures so that a large audience of biologists (and not only bio-informaticians) could find it useful.

 We propose that **Andalusian-Mapping** will be an attractive alternative to other pipelines for people who need to work with non-reference genome assembly but with minimal efforts in computing/bio-informatics.
 Once the set-up is done, the procedure is really simple: one command line only.